JETSCAPE/SummerSchool2023/July19_Hydro/README.md

 ./run_PythiaIsrTest.sh 0
 ```

-The above line above create a folder `String_files_0` and moves 20 strings files without any subtraction there.
+The above command creates a folder `String_files_0` and moves 20 strings files without any subtraction there.
 After it's done, you should find a folder `build/String_files_0` which has 20 initial string files inside.

 Then run `3DGlauber` after subtracting the hard energy.
 Change the parameter in the `build/mcglauber.input`